UKCloud/documentation/articles/vmware/vmw-how-locate-vdc.md

 - Providing additional information to help with support call resolution

 This article describes how to find out where your VDC is within the UKCloud platform.
-You can use the vCloud Director/VMware Cloud Director Tenant Portal or the API.
+You can use the VMware Cloud Director/vCloud Director Tenant Portal or the API.

 The information provided by the VDC metadata is read-only.
 If you want to change the location of a VDC, raise a Support Request from the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.